Synthetic areas spread in two-dimensional Superconducting Quantum Interference Filter Arrays: Summary and Outlook

 \section{Summary and Outlook}

-This work demonstrates a novel method that can be used to modify the response of 2D SQUID arrays towards an ideal one, without degrading their performances.
-It not only has the merit to broaden the state-of-the-art theoretical results, \textbf{but, most importantly, provides a clear analytical and numerical explanation on how to reproduce this absolutely central effect}, opening the way to its routine use.
-The central message of this work is that it provides a fully analytical, numerical and experimental demonstration of the new concept of synthetic area spread, which, by locally placing bare loops of superconducting materials and incorporating them ad hoc in the superconducting arrays of DC SQUIDs can operate these systems as absolute magnetometers without degrading their performances; hence, this may finally open the way to ultra-performant integrated sensors for electromagnetic signals.
-In conclusion, the importance of this work is that it has the potential to finally unlock the ability of the SQUID arrays technology towards the quantum limit of detection of electromagnetic signals.
+This work demonstrates a novel method that can be used to modify 2D SQUID arrays such that they operate as SQIFs, showing the characteristic anti-peak response, without degrading their performances.
+It not only has the merit to broaden the state-of-the-art theoretical results, but most importantly, provides a clear analytical and numerical explanation on how to reproduce this central effect, opening the way to its routine use.
+The key message of this work is that it provides a fully analytical, numerical and experimental demonstration of the new concept of synthetic area spread.
+By distributing bare loops of superconducting materials and incorporating them ad hoc in the superconducting arrays of DC SQUIDs, these systems are turned into SQIFs, suitable to be used as absolute magnetometers without degrading their performances; hence, this may finally open the way to ultra-performant integrated sensors for electromagnetic signals.
+In conclusion, the importance of this work is that it has the potential to finally unlock the ability of SQIF technology towards the quantum limit of detection of electromagnetic signals.